CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 ```

 ### As IBlock
-You can cast an IItemStack to an [IBlock](/Vanilla/Blocks/IBlock), as long as you are referring to a block, otherwise the cast results in null.
+You can cast an IItemStack to an [IBlock](/Vanilla/Blocks/IBlock), as long as you are referring to a block, otherwise the cast will throw an exception.
 ```
 <minecraft:dirt>.asBlock();

+<minecraft:dirt> as IBlock;
 ```

 ## ItemTransformers and ItemConditions